 Into the early 1950s many places in Phoenix were legally segregated, including schools.
 Phoenix Union Colored High School, later George Washington Carver High, opened in 1926.
-Dunbar, Booker T. Washington and Frederick Douglass elementary schools were built for younger "colored" children.
-(Douglass is now home of New Times).
+Dunbar, Booker T. Washington and Paul Lawrence Dunbar elementary schools were built for younger "colored" children.
+(Washington is now home of New Times).

 Deed covenants restricted many neighborhoods to "whites only."
 Minorities couldn't buy houses north of Van Buren well into the 1940s.
 Many stores and restaurants would not serve blacks, Mexicans, Japanese and Indians.
 Swimming pools were segregated, too.
 Arizona had an anti-miscegenation law on the books from 1865 to 1962.

 To be fair, there was no "colored waiting room" at Union Station and Encanto Park golf course accepted minority players in the 1940s.
 No lynching based on race is on record.
 Chinese-American children went to white public schools.
 But the race and class lines were not hard to find.
 Phoenix always saw itself as an Anglo city (and the demographics back this up), unlike old Tucson, with its proud Spanish and Mexican traditions.